How Truckers Can Help End Human Trafficking

-Supported by sponsors of all sizes across the transportation industry, TAT’s core programs teach hundreds of thousands of front-line workers about the realities of domestic sex trafficking, as well as how transport businesses and workers can be an effective weapon against those perpetrating these crimes.
-TAT partners with trucking schools, carriers, the truck stop industry, and state and national trucking associations in order to spread the word.
+Supported by sponsors of all sizes across the transportation industry, TAT’s core programs teach hundreds of thousands of front-line workers the realities of domestic human trafficking, as well as how transport businesses and workers can be an effective weapon against those perpetrating these crimes.

 Signs of trafficking activities can be subtle, but to the trained eye there are several components of the trafficking business drivers should be prepared to spot.
 These red flags generally signal signs of control, vulnerability, recruitment, and active exploitation: